softwarespot/jquery-handlebars/README.md

 Add a template to the specified content element using the template string parameter.

+#### `ajax-`

+Add an external template by prefixing `ajax-` to the url of where the external template is stored e.g. `ajax-external-template.js`.
+This will then asynchronously load the template.

 #### `clear/empty/remove`

 Remove a specified template or all template(s) from the content element.